parikhharsh96/TextEditor-Angular-17/README.md

 # TextEditor

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.
+Node - v18.13.0
+After cloning this repo please run npm i to install the dependencies Then follow the below step to run it locally

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Components
+By default the component that gets loaded is Home Component which has a routerLink added which on clicking takes the user to the Main Component (You can check the routes in app.routes.ts) which has the code for the text editor

 ## Code scaffolding